pdir/mae_event_categories/README.md

 customized places within contao
 -------------------------------
-- Account Manager / [Users, User groups]: new field "Manage event categories" on top of "Calendar permissions" fieldset
+- Account Manager / [Users, User groups]: new legend "event categories" on top of "Calendar permissions" allow edit categories and specify default categories for new events

 - Content / Events:
   new global operation "Categories"